During transition

 Patient archetypes

 In addition to considering a patient’s disease activity and comorbidities – when transitioning a patient to a biosimilar you must also take into account the diversity of patients.
 Throughout the day we are sure you adapt how you talk to your patients based on their personalities.
 Similarly, when it comes to transitioning a patient to a biosimilar, you may want to consider situational language based on that patient’s personality.
 For that purpose, the below videos separate patients into three broad groups or types.
+They are:

 Dos and Don’ts